G-Core/product-documentation/documentation/cdn/cdn-resource-options/image-optimization-paid/image-stack-tools/configure-image-compression-to-webp-and-avif.md

    --2--in the Control panel: "use-compression-in-the-control-panel" --2--via query parameters: "use-compression-via-query-parameters" --1--Check HTTP headers: "check-http-headers"
+pageTitle: Guide to converting image format to WebP and AVIF using CDN | Gcore
+pageDescription: A guide on changing image format using the Compression feature of the Image stack option.
 ---
 # Сonfigure image compression to WebP and AVIF